All available Volume Profile Free MAX SLI versions are listed below (They are very similar and I don't want to publish them as separate indicators):

 - make sure all instances have the same min_level/max_level/range/spacing settings

-- select type for each instance: you can have a buy/sell or buy/total or sell/total SLI.
-Make sure your buy instance is the last attached to be displayed on top of sell/total instances without overlapping.
+- select volume type for each instance: you can have a buy/sell or buy/total or sell/total SLI.
+Make sure your buy volume instance is the last attached to be displayed on top of sell/total instances without overlapping.

 - set buy_sell_sli_mode to true for indicator instances with volume_type = buy/sell, for type total this is optional.

-- this basically tells the script to calculate % lengths based on total instead of individual buy/sell volumes and use ext offset for sell levels
+- this basically tells the script to calculate % lengths based on total volume instead of individual buy/sell volumes and use ext offset for sell levels

 - Sell Offset is calculated relative to Buy Offset to stack/extend sell after buy.
 Buy Offset = Zero - Buy Length.
 Sell Offset = Buy Offset - Sell Length = Zero - Buy Length - Sell Length